OpenAMP/openamp-docs/README.md

 The OpenAMP Documentation is an open source project and welcomes community contributions.

-We use standard Github mechanism for a pull request (PR).
-Please refer to github documentation for help.
+We use standard GitHub mechanism for a pull request (PR).
+Please refer to GitHub documentation for help.

 We recommend you verify your changes locally using the